The United States uses a mix of energy sources

 Primary energy sources include fossil fuels (petroleum, natural gas, and coal), nuclear energy, and renewable sources of energy.
 Electricity is a secondary energy source that is generated (produced) from primary energy sources.

 Energy sources are measured in different physical units: liquid fuels in barrels or gallons, natural gas in cubic feet, coal in short tons, and electricity in kilowatts and kilowatthours.
 In the United States, British thermal units (Btu), a measure of heat energy, is commonly used for comparing different types of energy to each other.
-In 2017, total U.S. primary energy consumption was equal to about 97.7 quadrillion (97,728,000,000,000,000) Btu.
+In 2018, total U.S. primary energy consumption was equal to about 101,251,057,000,000,000 British thermal units (Btu), or about 101.3 quadrillion Btu.

-Domestic energy production is equal to about 90% of U.S. energy consumption in 2017
+Domestic energy production equaled about 95% of U.S. energy consumption in 2018

-The three major fossil fuels—petroleum, natural gas, and coal—combined accounted for about 77.6% of the U.S. primary energy production in 2017:
+Fossil fuels—petroleum, natural gas, and coal—accounted for about 79% of total U.S. primary energy production in 2018.

 The mix of U.S. energy consumption and production has changed over time

 Fossil fuels have dominated the U.S. energy mix for more than 100 years, but the mix has changed over time.